Router Configuration

 Config Management

-Edit the generated configuration YAML file or run ziti create config router
+Edit the generated configuration YAML file or run ziti create config router to generate one from scratch.
+Run ziti create config environment for descriptions of the environment variables that influence the generated output.

 Identity

-configuration section defines the paths to the router's identity files: certs, keys, and a bundle of trusted root CA certificates.
+The identity configuration section defines the paths to the router's identity files: certs, keys, and a bundle of trusted root CA certificates.
 All of the files will be created in the specified paths at the time of router enrollment.
 The router will automatically renew its certificates if the path remains writable.

 identity: